 Usage data is accumulated by a meter (e.g. in a router) as memory permits.
 It is collected at regular reporting intervals by meter readers, as specified by a manager.
-The collected data is recorded in a disk file called a FLOW DATA FILE, as a sequence of USAGE RECORDS.
+The collected data is recorded in stable storage as a FLOW DATA FILE, as a sequence of USAGE RECORDS.